Countly/countly-sdk-android/Documentation.md

  performance 1000x in some cases.
 More importantly, Countly SDK doesn't block main thread for reading / storing data anymore.
 * **More efficient networking.** Countly sends less requests with more data in each of them, thus increasing overall efficiency.
+Network requests are sent with exponential backoff in case of network or server is not available.
 * **Programmatic session control.** Developer can now define what is a `Session`, when it starts and when it ends.
 * **Test mode** is an SDK-wide option which ensures you don't call SDK API methods with